Charging an EV: what is the difference between AC and DC current?

 Charging your electric car

-You don’t need to worry about the difference between AC and DC when plugging in, but it’s worth knowing the impact they have on charging speeds.
+You don’t need to worry about the difference between AC and DC electricity when plugging in, but it’s worth knowing the impact they have on charging speeds.

 Related Articles